 Stadio Artemio Franchi is located towards the north-east of Florence at about 2 kilometres from the historic city centre.
 The walk from the Duomo in the historic centre takes about half an hour.

 The stadium lies only two blocks from train station Campo di Marte, which is almost solely served by regional trains.
 A change at Florence’s main Santa Maria Novella station will likely be necessary.

 Alternatively, one can take bus 17 from Santa Maria Novella or Piazza San Marco (which lies three blocks north of the Duomo).

 If arriving by car from the Milan-Napels motorway, take exit Firenze Sud, follow the Varlungo Marco Polo viaduct toward the city, cross the bridge, and follow the signs (Stadio) to Stadio Artemio Franchi.

 Address: Viale Manfredo Fanti 4, 50137 Firenze

 Eat, drink, and sleep near Stadio Artemio Franchi

 Stadio Artemio Franchi is located in a generally quiet residential area.
 It will not be hard to find a café or a place to get something to eat, but Florence’s city centre is obviously much more pleasant to pass some time.

 There are a few hotels directly near the stadium.
 MSNSUITES Palazzo Lombardo and Casa Schlatter both get good reviews, while Hostel 7 Santi is a cheaper alternative.
 Click here to see all hotels near Stadio Artemio Franchi.

 Alternatively, one could opt to pick a hotel in between the stadium and Florence’s city centre.
 Hotel Della Robbia, Hotel Villa Liana, and Hotel Regency are some of the options.
 Click here for an overview of hotels in Florence’s city centre.

-Tickets for Fiorentina games can be bought online via Ticketone, by phone +39 055 571259, at the Fiorentina Point at the stadium, at the ticket office at the Via Dupré 28r (two blocks from the stadium, or at the official club store at I Gigli shopping centre north-west of the city.
+Tickets for Fiorentina games can be bought online via Ticketone, at the Fiorentina Point at Via dei Sette Santi 28r at two blocks from the stadium, or at the official club store at I Gigli shopping centre north-west of the city.